trung-ho/trung-ho/README.md

 - Integrate with data storage solutions.
 - Build UX elements for front-end applications
 - Maintain code quality and test automation.
-- Collaborate with product managers to define clear requirements, software deliverables and milestones.
+- Collaborate with product managers to define clear requirements, software deliverables, and milestones.
 - Work closely with UI designers to iterate on our user experience.
-- Provided maintenance and development or bug fixed.
+- Provided maintenance and development or bug fixes.

 ### **Wonolo Inc**  **-**  **On-Demand Staffing Platform in San Francisco, US**